T-ara Bullying Scandal Truth Exposed: A Complete Story With Info From All Sides

 “The truth from 5 years ago has come to light, but to be honest, we don’t welcome it.”

 What do you think about the entire incident?
-Let us know in the comments section below.
+Let us know your views in the comments section below.

 [Featured Image by Chung Sung-Jun/Getty Images]